 Now the happy part.
-The otherwise unnoticed mango tree at the courtyard of mamar bari has now grown big and this time my mami was ecstatic to pass on some of the mangoes to me to carry back home.
-Although a slice of my childhood is gone and the resident evil ghosts can’t come back now from the huge mango tree, the mangoes were not finished.
+The otherwise unnoticed mango tree at the courtyard of mamar bari has now grown big.
+This time my mami was ecstatic to pass on some of the mangoes to me to carry back home.
+A slice of my childhood may have gone.
+And the resident evil ghosts can’t come back now from the huge mango tree.
+But the mangoes were not finished.

 Baba’s chair at the dining table remains vacant for nearly 3 years now.
 Tugga has grown up now loving his chutney and ambol.
 Sugar in a bowl doesn’t get served along with Kacha Aamer ambol anymore.
 Tugga loves Kacha Aamer ambol so much that once he finishes his share, he would like to take a few additional spoons from the big bowl of Ambol without anyone’s knowledge.
 I have been most comfortable in playing the role of a facilitator in my life and I often wonder if I could make these two men from different generations have a conversation on Kacha aamer ambol.

 - Peel the skin of the mangoes and cut them into long quarters.
 Discard the stone and cut them into further thinner slices.
 Each slice should be about a cm and half thick (or a cm, its upto you).

 - Wash the mangoes under running water and then in a saucepan or a kadai, just drop them under medium heat.
 Sprinkle turmeric powder and stir .